Euro 2024: Your complete guide

 Scotland: 100/1

-Take a look at these Euro 2024 betting offers and free bets
+Betting on Euro 2024?
+Take a look at these Euro 2024 free bets and betting offers

 Broaden your horizons with award-winning British journalism.
 Try The Telegraph free for 3 months with unlimited access to our award-winning website, exclusive app, money-saving offers and more.